hardin47/website/Math58/Notes/05-CorReg.md

 * two patient groups are 5-day and 10-day treatment courses (no placebo), randomized
 * patients on ventilators were not enrolled

 *The NY Times* covered the Gilead announement.
+Indeed, the outcome of the trials have important political ramifications as well.

 <div class="figure" style="text-align: center">
 <img src="figs/nyt_remdesivir.png" alt="Gilead remdesivir trial covered in the NYT, https://www.nytimes.com/2020/04/29/health/gilead-remdesivir-coronavirus.html" width="653" />